gvgbalaji/barcode_label_generation/README.md

 3. Starting Number - Starting number in the sequence
 4. Count - Number of barcodes that are to be generated
 5. Steps- Step size for the sequence.
 Difference between previous number and the current number
+6. Barcode Digits - Length of each Barcode

 Page settings of the pdf will be based on the label size and page size that you define below
 1. Size of the label